Alaska-ITS/angular-interview-exercise/README.md

 4. Run `ng serve` in a terminal
 5. Open your browser and navigate to [http://localhost:4200/](http://localhost:4200/)
 6. You should see a simple Angular application.
-  * If this interview is being performed as a remote coding exercise you're ready.
+    * If this interview is being performed as a remote coding exercise you're done with the initial setup.
 Please feel free to familiarize yourself with the codebase and prompt.
 7. Open `environment.ts` and replace the `apiKey` value with your API key.
 8. If things are configured correctly you should see text after "Health Ping Result"